particle-iot/docs/src/content/reference/device-os/firmware.md

 Mutex()
 ```

 Construct a new Mutex object.
-You will often include a `Mutex` either as a member of your class, or you can make `Mutex` a public superclass of your class, which will make the lock, try_lock, and unlock methods automatically available to your class.
+You will typically include a `Mutex` either as a member of your class.

+In theory, it would be handy to make `Mutex` a superclass of your class.
+Having the `lock()` and `unlock()` methods would make it work with `WITH_LOCK()`.
+However, you must not do this if your class will ever be instantiated as a global variable.
+The reason is that the Mutex constructor calls `os_mutex_create`, and this is not safe during global object construction.
+If you use a singleton that's only instantiated during setup or later, that would be safe.

+Mutex functions cannot be called from an ISR.

 #### Mutex::lock - Threading